 Today’s libraries are developing new ways to help their communities maximize educational and economic opportunities.
-IMLS is launching a series of meetings to hear from a broad range of stakeholders about future IMLS funding strategies, particularly for the agency’s National Leadership Grant program.
-The kickoff event, to be held at the New York Public Library on April 29, will examine how IMLS can best support national digital initiatives.
+IMLS held a series of meetings to hear from a broad range of stakeholders about future IMLS funding strategies, particularly for the agency’s National Leadership Grant program.
+The kickoff event, held at the New York Public Library on April 29, examined how IMLS can best support national digital initiatives.

-IMLS Deputy Director for Libraries Maura Marx will lead the series of nationally webcasted meetings with library leaders and other experts.
+IMLS Deputy Director for Libraries Maura Marx lead the series of nationally webcasted meetings with library leaders and other experts.
 IMLS invites broad participation via the webcasts and social media.
-Library professionals and the public are invited to view live webcasts of the meeting and to participate by submitting questions and ideas via Twitter at #imlsfocus or by email at email@example.com.
+Library professionals and the public are invited to view webcasts of the meeting and to submit questions and ideas via Twitter at #imlsfocus or by email at email@example.com.

 May 22, 2014: Third Library Stakeholder Meeting Set for June 5 at Chicago Public Library

 May 6, 2014: IMLS Hosts Library Stakeholder Meeting May 15 at San Francisco Public Library

 April 16, 2014: IMLS Hosts Library Convening April 29 at the New York Public Library